chat-sdk/chat-sdk-ios/README.md

 >Don’t forget that it is still using many of our test accounts for social media.

 You find complete documentation to set these up here.

+### Premium Features

+We have also developed some premium features for the Chat SDK.
+These are available on our website.

+- Typing indicator
+- Read Receipts
+- Audio / Video Messages
+- Contact book integration
+- Location based user search
+- Stickers
+- Two Factor Authentication

+These modules can be purchased on <a href="http://chatsdk.co/pricing/" target="_blank">our store</a>.